-- Groups Provisioning Wizard: Defines a task that will provision distribution groups (create group objects) a local Active Directory or Office 365 from a designated group collection, and schedules the task to run at a particular time, or at a series of recurring times. - Notes Data Locator Wizard: Defines a task that will locate data files in the Notes source for a particular user collection, or gather statistics from previously located data stores, and schedule the task to run at a particular time or at a series of recurring times. - Provisioning Wizard: Provisions Notes users into Active Directory as mail-enabled objects and consolidates duplicate entities in AD by merging information from Exchange contacts into corresponding users' AD accounts, and then deleting the contacts, to leave a single mail-enabled security object per user in AD.
-(Quest's CMN Directory Connector generates contacts during a directory update when corresponding objects already exist in AD.) - Send PAB Replicator Wizard: Sends a special email form to users within a particular user collection, that lets them copy all of their PABs (personal address books) to a centralized Notes server directory, where the Data Migration Wizard will be able to find them and migrate them. - Data Migration Wizard: Defines a task that can, for all users within a particular user collection: - Mailbox-enable Exchange accounts. - Migrate user data. - Update mail-forwarding rules. - Perform other related Notes and Exchange administrative functions.
+- Groups Provisioning Wizard: Defines a task that provisions the distribution groups (creates group objects) in local Active Directory, or in Office 365, from a designated group collection and schedules the task to run at a specific time, or at a series of recurring times. - Notes Data Locator Wizard: Defines a task that locates data files in the Notes source for a user collection, or gathers statistics from previously located data stores, and schedules the task to run at a specific time or at a series of recurring times. - Provisioning Wizard: Provisions Notes users into Active Directory as mail-enabled objects.
+The wizard consolidates duplicate entities in AD by merging information from Exchange contacts into corresponding AD user accounts, and deletes the contacts to leave a single mail-enabled security object per user in AD.
+(Quest CMN Directory Connector generates the contacts during a directory update when corresponding objects already exist in AD.) - Send PAB Replicator Wizard: Sends a special email form to users within a user collection that lets the users copy all their PABs (personal address books) to a centralized Notes server directory where the Data Migration Wizard can find and migrate them. - Data Migration Wizard: Defines a task for all users within a user collection that can do the following: - Mailbox-enable Exchange accounts. - Migrate user data. - Update mail-forwarding rules. - Perform related Notes and Exchange administrative functions.

-Migrator for Notes to Exchange copies data from Notes as Unicode and inserts it into Exchange as Unicode.
-Any data that has a specific character set (MIME data) in the Notes source will retain that character set after migration; the migration features do not convert MIME data into Unicode.
+Migrator for Notes to Exchange copies data from Notes as Unicode and inserts data into Exchange as Unicode.
+Any data that has a specific character set (MIME data) in the Notes source retains that character set after migration.
+The migration features do not convert MIME data into Unicode.

-• Self-Service Desktop Migration Statistics Collection Wizard: Gathers migration statistics written by the Self-Service Desktop Migrator, and loads the data into the SQL Server database, to help you track the progress of the migration project.
-The wizard can perform the data-gathering task immediately following its configuration, or you can schedule the task to run at a later time.
+• Self-Service Desktop Migration Statistics Collection Wizard: Gathers migration statistics written by the Self-Service Desktop Migrator (SSDM) and loads the data into the SQL Server database to help you track migration project progress.
+The wizard can perform the data-gathering task immediately following its configuration or you can schedule the task to run at a later time.